Open-Collective-Foundation/docs/how-it-works/financial-contributions/third-party-fundraising-tools-and-benefits/README.md

   * in some cases,the collective can forward the reports to OCF on a regular basis
 * the tool batches raised funds and make transfers on a periodic basis (e.g. once a month); not with funds arriving 1-at-a-time&#x20;
 * payments **must** be sent as [bank transfers](../credit-card-paypal-bank-transfers.md#bank-transfers) only (and only as per the monthly contribution amount).&#x20;
-* Re: [donation-matching](../donation-matching.md) tools: mandatory fields where any donations matches include the information about which initiative they support,&#x20;
+* Re: [donation-matching](../donation-matching.md) tools: mandatory fields where any donations matches include the information about which Collective they support,&#x20;
-* The initiative must understand that there will be delays in getting these funds into their Open Collective account due to the manual processing, etc.&#x20;
+* The Collective must understand that there will be delays in getting these funds into their Open Collective account due to the manual processing, etc.&#x20;

 {% hint style="warning" %}
 [Please email us](mailto:contact@opencollective.foundation) if you are expecting a payment from the third party service so we can look out for it and credit your account in timely fashion.